zsheill7/First-Project/README.md

 Ever wanted to learn how to quickly build a website you can view from anywhere in the world?
 Follow this tutorial and you'll be well on your way to creating your own websites in HTML.

 What is Github?
- GitHub is now the largest online storage space of collaborative works that exists in the world.
+ GitHub is an online storage space of coding projects.
 It lets you and others work together on projects from anywhere.
+Think of it like Google Docs, with a Github repository being equivalent to a folder in Google Docs, and individual files as files in Github.
+They also share the feature of collaboration.

  What is Github Pages?